Run your own notebooks

 We are currently in the testing phase, and it is unclear how many students we can allow to run their notebooks at the same time.
+However, we managed to run classes with more than 20 students logged in at the same time already!
 If you are willing to try it out, please get in touch and we will do our best to let you use it with your class!

 Similarly to MyBinder, you can create a link for your students to download the content of your notebooks repository very easily.
 We recommend to use nbgitpuller’s link generator for this purpose.